 - An active PennKey account

-Wharton class email lists are moderated.
-When you send email to your class list the mail goes to a designated staff person in your Program office who will review the mail before approving it.
+These lists are moderated-- when you send email to your class list the mail goes to a designated staff person in your Program office who will review the mail before approving it.
 The class list format is (xx indicates the last 2 digits of the graduation year):

 MBA Class List: firstname.lastname@example.org